Salaries of government officials in India: Chief Ministers

-Salaries of MLAs & MLCs
+Salaries of MLCs & MLAs

-The net salary of the Members of the Legislative Assembly/Members of the Legislative Council varies from state to state.
+The net salary of the Members of the Legislative Council/Members kd the Legislative Assembly varies from state to state.
 The following table shows the basic pay of MLA/MLC in each state of India.

 Salaries and allowances to the Member of Parliaments

-In April 2024, the salaries, allowances, pensions, etc. of the Member of Parliament (i.e. Lok Sabha and Rajya Sabha) were revised and retrospectively implemented from April 1, 2023.
+In April 2024, the salaries, allowances, pensions, etc. of the Member of Parliament (i.e. Rajya Sabha and Lok Sabha) were revised and retrospectively implemented from April 1, 2023.

-According to the revised structure, the salary of the MPs increased by 24%, that is an increase from ₹100000 tp ₹124000.
+According to the revised structure, the salary of the MPs increased by 24%, that is an increase from ₹100000 to ₹124000.
 Additionally, They are granted ₹87000 per month as a Constituency Allowance and ₹75000 per month as an office allowance (of which ₹25,000 for Office expenses and ₹50,000 for secretarial assistance).

 In terms of privileges, MPs and their families are entitled to free medical care.
 They can avail themselves of 34 domestic flights annually and enjoy unlimited first-class train travel for both official and personal use.
 They are also provided with rent-free accommodation in prime locations of New Delhi.
 Their communication expenses are covered through telephone benefits amounting to ₹1.5 lakh per year.
 For utilities, they are allocated 50,000 units of free electricity and 4 lakh litres of free water annually.

 The daily allowance has also been revised to ₹2,500 per day, while the pension has been increased from ₹25,000 to ₹31,000 per month.
 The additional pension for each year of service beyond five years has also been raised from ₹2,000 to ₹2,500 per month.